tacticrealtime/boilerplate-hello-world/README.md

 ``` sh
 npm run zip
 ```

+## Minification
+Loading size is usually limited by advertising networks.
+Minification helps to fulfill these requirments and decrease traffic.
+By default minification is disabled in this boilerplate.
+To enable it please replace links to indexes in `manifest.json` to `.min.html` versions.
+For example `"index": "140x350/index.html",` should become `"index": "140x350/index.min.html",`.
+Now you can run `npm run min` to generate minified versions of html, css and js files in creative.
+If you are using minified `manifest.json` please remember to run `npm run min` before testing your advert after any changes.
+If you are enabled minification you can run `npm run minzip` command to minify and package your creative at once.
+It is advised to enable minification only before uploading your creative to Tactic because during development it is easier to work without minification.
+If you enabled minification you can change links in `manifest.json` back to not minified versions of indexes and continue work with them.

 ## Manifest Declaration
 Manifest file explains creative structure.
 It has to be located in creative's package root and named `manifest.json`.
 Define default content in `data` object and change it using content editor `editor.html`.